The Safety of Your Assets

-Robert W. Baird & Co.
-Incorporated (“Baird”) believes our customers should have complete confidence in the safety of their securities and cash held at our firm.
-Following are a number of ways in which our customers are protected.
+At Robert W. Baird & Co.
+Incorporated (“Baird”), we believe our customers should have complete confidence in the safety of their assets held at our firm.
+Following is a brief description of our firm and a detailed description of the number of ways in which our customer’s assets are protected.

-In such an insolvency, SIPC may ask a federal court to appoint a trustee to liquidate the firm or, in limited situations involving small firms, SIPC may choose to carry out the liquidation itself.
-A fundamental rule of SIPC liquidations is that customer assets are not part of the bankrupt’s estate, i.e., the property of customers is not broker-dealer property for purposes of the liquidation of the broker-dealer.
-Therefore, so long as customer property held by the broker-dealer remains identifiable as such (i.e., such property can be located and is identifiable through the firm’s records or otherwise as belonging to customers), such property will not be subject to the claims of creditors of the insolvent broker-dealer.
+In the event a firm becomes insolvent, SIPC may ask a federal court to appoint a trustee to liquidate the firm.
+It is important to note that, in such an event, customer assets are not part of the insolvent firm’s bankruptcy estate.
+Therefore, so long as customer assets can be located and are identifiable through the firm’s records as belonging to customers, such property will not be subject to the claims of creditors of the insolvent broker-dealer.

 Under SIPC rules, an individual’s interests in securities accounts maintained with a single brokerage firm are covered in the aggregate; that is, they would represent a single claim up to the maximums described above.
 Of course, a customer who holds several accounts in different legal capacities (for example, as trustee for several different trusts with different beneficiaries) may receive separate protection for each account.